The Post-2017 Cycle

 The Disclosure Network

-The Disclosure Network catalogues the people and organisations doing independent UAP/UFO work today.
+The Disclosure Network follows the present-era narrative as it unfolds.
 The archive does not take a position on whether disclosure is happening, what is being disclosed, or whose interpretation is correct.
-We document the work, cite the sources, and link to where each researcher publishes.
+We document the work, cite the sources, and link to where each story is hosted on the archive's primary surfaces.
 Inclusion is editorial, not endorsement.

 The Present Era